 This program offers grants ranging from $5,000 to $25,000, as well as tax deferrals.

 5. Wisconsin Small Business 20/20 Program

 The Wisconsin Economic Development Corp. is offering $5 million in grants for businesses with fewer than 20 employees.
-The maximum amount for each business is $20,000.
+The maximum amount for each company is $20,000.

 6. NYC Small Business Continuity Loan Fund

 New York City-based small businesses with up to five employees can apply for grants that amount to 40% of their payroll costs for two months.
-Businesses with fewer than 100 employees that have lost at least 25% of their revenue can also apply for interest-free loans up to $75,000.
+Companies with fewer than 100 employees, that have lost at least 25% of their revenue, can also apply for interest-free loans up to $75,000.